kannans89/ES6Repo/04_ES6_SyntaxChanges/04_03_default.md

 ## Default Function Parameters

+In ES6, a function allows the parameters to be initialized with default values, if no values are passed to it or it is undefined.

+### Illustration
-Default parameters helps programmers to handle  undefined values or no arguments  passed to function.Given example shows a function which takes two parameters and returns sum.
-The second parameter have default value to 10.This means if no value is passed to second parameter its value will be 10.
+The following example shows a function which takes two parameters and returns their sum.
+The second parameter has a default value of 10.This means if no value is passed to second parameter, its value will be 10.

 ```html